Health Encyclopedia

 • Do not spank your child.
 If you are having problems with discipline, talk to your doctor.

-• Brush your child's teeth every day.
+• Brush your child's teeth twice every day and floss them once a day.
 Use a tiny amount of toothpaste with fluoride.

 • Offer healthy foods, including fruits and well-cooked vegetables.